 This exclusive webcast will discuss employment law issues for organizations that host student interns or internship programs.
-During this presentation we will focus primarily on federal employment law issues, but will contain references to state law where applicable.
-Furthermore, we will highlight potential issues that organizations should be aware of and how they should structure their internship programs in such a fashion so as to decrease the potential likelihood for violating federal or state employment laws.
-Finally, this presentation will examine the conflict among courts and governmental agencies regarding the test to be applied in determining whether an intern is, in fact, an employee, eligible to receive the protections afforded him or her under federal, state and local laws.
+During this presentation we will focus primarily on federal employment law issues, but will provide references to state law where applicable.
+Furthermore, we will highlight potential issues that organizations should be aware of and how they should structure their internship programs to decrease the potential likelihood for violating federal or state employment laws.
+Finally, this presentation will examine the conflict among courts and governmental agencies regarding the applicable test to determine whether an intern is, in fact, an employee, eligible to receive the protections afforded him or her under federal, state and local laws.

-- how to build lasting relationships with employers through meaningful partnerships.
+- how to build lasting relationships with higher education through meaningful partnerships;

 By registering, you’ll receive:

 - LIVE, web access to the training session for your entire staff plus the ability to participate in the Q&A Session.